spw5235/job-application-dashboard-api/README.md

 The `show` action is a *GET* specifing the `id` of the job to retrieve.
-If the request is successful the status will be 200, OK, and the response body will contain JSON for the game requested, e.g.:
+If the request is successful the status will be 200, OK, and the response body will contain JSON for the job requested, e.g.:

 ```json